Get the FREE one-click dictionary software for Windows

 Derived forms: diffused, diffuses, diffusing

-See also: distribute, distributed, draw, prolix, verbal
+See also: distributed, draw, prolix, verbal

 Encyclopedia: Diffuse